 My response to the second paragraph is that it is false.
-Decisions about how information is organized can and should be made before any automated system is created.
-The design of the automated system might raise cost-benefit issues that will impact the information decisions, but those cost-benefit trade-offs cannot be well-understood untill decision makers know what the trade-offs will entail, and that is possible only when the information is defined first (see Cost-Benefit Value is Ignored).
+Decisions about how information is organized can and should be made before any automated system is created, even when those decisions can change (and they always do).
+The design of the automated system might raise cost-benefit issues that will impact the information decisions, but those cost-benefit trade-offs cannot be well-understood until decision makers know what the trade-offs will entail, and that is possible only when the information resource is defined first (see Cost-Benefit Value is Ignored).

 When business-oriented priorities are subordinated to technology-oriented factors without a deliberate cost-benefit analysis, operational and analytical capabilities suffer.
 Organizing information is an act of business administration, which is a role IT departments are not intended for.
 The role of IT should be limited to implementation and cost-benefit advisement.

 The following statement is evidence of how deeply the issue of information management is misunderstood.
 It has been repeated in various forms more than ten thousand times by authors at universities, technology companies, and government organizations:

 "With the proliferation of information technology starting in the 1970s, the job of information management had taken a new light, and also began to include the field of data maintenance.
 No longer was information management a simple job that could be performed by almost anyone.
 An understanding of the technology involved and the theory behind it became necessary.
 As information storage shifted to electronic means, this became more and more difficult."